mlangumier/portfolio-next/TASKS.md

 Not linked to any roadmap, but to do when/if relevant or necessary.

-- [ ] UX - Fix mobile navigation overflow-hidden when increasing browser page width or switching from portrait to landscape.
 - [ ] Theme - Setup dark mode integration (+ must allow other themes as well)
 - [ ] Component - Add a scroll-to-top button
 - [ ] Component - Change language switcher to a `Select` component